vishwakftw/CS6510-AML/Kaggle-Challenge/README.md

 ### Kaggle Challenge

 My best submissions on the leaderboard used a Gradient Boosting Classifier and Random Forest Classifier, both Ensemble methods.
 The Gradient Boosting Classifier took only a subset of features as input - 10 out of 19, whereas the input to my Random Forest Classifier had all features.
 The features for Gradient Boosting were hand picked from a 2D histogram.
+Mean reduction, label encoding and one hot vectorization was done using `sklearn`'s API.

 Run the file: `CS15BTECH11043_Kaggle.py`
 ```bash